dictyBase/Migration/REST-Specs.md

 identifier object](###Resource identifier object).
 In this context, the [links](http://jsonapi.org/format/#document-links) object's **self** field represent the relationship itself, whereas **related** represents the related resource.
-In terms of a graph data structure, **related** is the node and **self** represent the vertex.
+In cvterms of a graph data structure, **related** is the node and **self** represent the vertex.
 The details are given [here](http://jsonapi.org/recommendations/#urls-relationships).